rei-vilo/Galaxia_Library/README.md

 ### Content

-The Galaxia Library encapsulate RTOS elements as objects for an easier use.
+The Galaxia Library encapsulates RTOS elements as objects for an easier use.

 It runs on the boards supported by Energia MT: LaunchPad MSP432, LaunchPad CC3200 and RedBearLab CC3200-based boards.